Nikon D4 vs Sony A7 III

 The Nikon D4 and the Sony A7 III both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The D4 writes its imaging data to Compact Flash or XQD cards, while the A7 III uses SDXC or Memory Stick PRO Duo cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D4 and Sony Alpha A7 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D4 does not offer wifi capability.
+In contrast, the D4 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D4 (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the D4 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D4 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D4 was succeeded by the Nikon D4S.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So how do things add up?
 Is the Nikon D4 better than the Sony A7 III or vice versa?
 The listing below highlights the relative strengths of the two models.